isomerpages/moe-blangahrisepri/_for-parents/Our School Rules and Regulations.md

 new school uniform.</p>
 <p><strong>2.
 Shoes and socks<br></strong>
 </p>
-<p>2.1 Only covered all-black school shoes and black socks are allowed.
-Black
+<p>2.1 Only covered <strong>all-black</strong> school shoes and black socks
-socks are to be worn just above the ankle.</p>
+are allowed.
+Black socks are to be worn just above the ankle.</p>
 <p>2.2 Non-black sports shoes are only allowed to be worn during sports CCA
-or sports competitions.
+or sports competitions with permission from the school.
 Sports shoes do not include sneakers, canvas shoes or any other form of shoes not meant for sports activities.
 Students must change back to covered all-black school shoes after their sports CCA or when they return to school after their sports competitions.</p>
-<p>2.3 Only on medical grounds and when school is kept informed, in writing
+<p>2.3 Students who need to wear alternative footwear, e.g. proper sandals,
-and with relevant medical documents, will the school consider the approval of alternative footwear, e.g. proper sandals, to be worn.
-This approval is only for the period of the medical condition.</p>
+must seek permission from the Principal.
+Parents should submit the request in writing with relevant medical documents as only requests based on medical grounds will be considered.
+This approval is only valid for the period of the medical condition.</p>
 <p><strong>3.
 PE Attire for Existing School Uniform<br></strong>
 </p>
 <p>3.1 PE attire must be worn during PE lessons, PAL lessons, CCA and House